Private Tree Protection Bylaw

 • input from City staff (e.g., legal, bylaw).

-The updated private tree bylaw is to be presented to Council for approval in the first half of 2025.
+The updated private tree bylaw will be presented to Council for approval in the first half of 2025.

 This bylaw, along with other planning tools, is expected to help the City accommodate growth and intensification while also sustaining and enhancing Guelph’s tree canopy cover.
 These efforts are also expected to help us build local resilience to climate change.